 I really do NOT enjoy canning tomatoes – they’re messy, they’re stinky, they’re itchy.
 But what can I do ?
 It’s not like I can actually live without tomatoes throughout the year.

 Last year, a friend suggested I try dehydrating my tomatoes in slices.
-This means that instead of having to can tomato sauce, I simply powder dry tomatoes in my blender for homemade sauce, paste, ketchup, BBQ sauce…suddenly I’m really hungry.
+This means that instead of having to can tomato sauce, I simply powder dry tomatoes in my blender for homemade sauce, paste, ketchup, BBQ sauce.
 The process is so simple and the results are so versatile.
+To learn how to do this, please read this article from A Farm Girl in the Making.

 What Does “Sun Dried” Mean?